Jack Lawless

-Jack Lawless (born September 20, 1987) is an American musician and singer.
-He is the drummer for the bands DNCE and Ocean Grove, as well as a live drummer for the Jonas Brothers.
+Jack Lawless (born September 20, 1987) is an American musician.
+He is the drummer for the bands DNCE and Ocean Grove, as well as a live drummer for the pop rock group Jonas Brothers.
 He grew up in Middletown Township, New Jersey, part of Monmouth County.

 Career

-Music

 Lawless has performed with the Jonas Brothers since 2006.

 In 2008, Lawless played the drums on Demi Lovato's debut album Don't Forget.

-He is the drummer for the band DNCE (with Joe Jonas as lead singer) which debuted in 2015.
+He is the drummer for the band DNCE (with Joe Jonas as lead singer and Jinjoo Lee as guitarist) which debuted in 2015.

-Jonas Brothers

-The Jonas Brothers' backing band included Ryan Liestman on keyboards, John Taylor on guitar, Greg Garbowsky on bass and himself on drums.
+The Jonas Brothers' backing band included Ryan Liestman on keyboards, John Taylor on guitar, Greg Garbowsky on bass, and Lawless on drums.